keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aneasthetics-and-noble-gases.md

 ---
 layout: post
 author: keiran
-title: "A Mysterious Way to Quell the Brain: inert gases as aneasthetic"
+title: "Spherical sedatives: noble, and yet they quell"
-description: "📖 15 min read • How can the least reactive substances quiet the nervous system"
+description: "📖 15 min read • How can the least reactive elements still the nervous system?"
 published: false
 subtitle:
 category: anaesthetics